 countless of Internet articles that have been consulted over a period of

 roughly twenty years.
 Even more, in order to “decipher” predicate’s

-functionality, it took a lot of time and incredible mental efforts.
-Note
+functionality, it took us a long time, and incredible mental efforts.

 that even our LSEG editions, previous to LSEG4, do not present the

-relentless efforts in discovering “the logic predicative functionality”.
+relentless efforts in discovering “the true, logic, predicative functionality”.

 in spite of its simplicity, it appears the attribute [with its

-attributive functions] is the least understood syntactical element in
+attributive functions] is the least understood syntactic element

-the English grammar [and in other foreign grammars as well].
+English grammar [and in other foreign grammars as well]!
 Just an

 example, many authors of grammar books appear to be fascinated by